 After spending significant periods of time in the majors in 1967 and 1968, Frisella pitched only 4 2/3 major league innings during the Mets’ miraculous 1969 season, making three appearances during a July call-up.
 But the pitcher’s career took a positive turn in the winter of 1969 when Diego Segui taught him the forkball in Venezuela.
 The forkball proved to be the out pitch Frisella needed, and in 1970 Frisella came up to the majors to stay.
 Serving as Tug McGraw's right-handed counterpart in the Mets bullpen, Frisella enjoyed the best season of his career in 1971.
-The season began on a positive note for Frisella, as he picked up a win on the season’s first weekend when the Mets edged the Reds 3-2 in 11 innings.
+The season began on a positive note for Frisella, as he picked up a win on April 10 when the Mets edged the Reds 3-2 in 11 innings.
 On April 27, Frisella picked up his first save of the year by pitching the ninth inning of a 2-1 victory over the Cardinals.
 On May 21, after Nolan Ryan put a 6-2 Mets lead over the Braves in jeopardy in the top of the ninth inning by plunking Eddie Williams and Ralph Garr and walking Hank Aaron, Frisella came into the bases-loaded situation and induced Orlando Cepeda to ground out to end the game.
 This stint earned the right-hander his club-leading fifth save.

 After two poor seasons in the Braves bullpen—his 4.67 ERA over 78 games proved to be the highest he would have for any of the five major league clubs he pitched for—Frisella was traded to the Padres for Cito Gaston.
 He bounced back in his one season in San Diego with a 3.13 ERA in a career-high 97 2/3 innings (1-6 record notwithstanding), but Frisella was traded again just before Opening Day in 1976 to the St. Louis Cardinals.
 He spent just two months there before he was moved to the Milwaukee Brewers.
 Despite the multiple stops, 1976 was another successful season for Frisella as he closed for the Brewers and picked up 10 saves, his most since leaving the Mets.